laiaorme/High-speed-Nanoindentation-Data-Analysis-through-GMM-Clustering-and-Skew-Normal-Mixture/README.md

 # Folder Overview

-All files are Google Colab Jupyter Notebook files (.ipynb)
+All files are Google Colab Jupyter Notebook (.ipynb)

 ## 1. `GMM`
 - Contains code to apply the **Gaussian Mixture Model (GMM)** from sklearn library for clustering nanoindentation data.
 It determines the optimal number of clusters using BIC, AIC, and modified BIC criteria.
 Includes: